From generalized permutahedra to Grothendieck polynomials via flow polytopes: Newton polytopes of left-degree polynomials

-Note that the $(-1)^{\mathrm{codim}(\alpha)}$ in Definition \ref{ldpolynomialdefinition} has no effect on the Newton polytope.
-It is present so the definition of the left-degree polynomial agrees with the definition of right-degree polynomials utilized in \cite{pipe1} that we address in Section \ref{sec5}.
+\end{definition} Note that the $(-1)^{\mathrm{codim}(\alpha)}$ in Definition \ref{ldpolynomialdefinition} has no effect on the Newton polytope.
+It is inherited from the definition of right-degree polynomials utilized in \cite{pipe1}, which was designed to agree with Grothendieck polynomials.

 Restating Theorem \ref{multisetequality} in terms of left-degree sequences gives the multiset union decomposition

 Relative to Newton polytopes, this implies